 KW Redeemer held its first public worship service on Easter Sunday, April 5, 2015 at 35B Weber Street, Downtown Kitchener.
 The church was founded by pastor Paul Dunk, his wife Susan, and 15 families.
 The mission of the church plant was twofold: to recover and preserve the centrality of Christ in the teaching of the church, and to spread the good news of God's grace in the city.
-Redeemer is an affiliate of the Presbyterian Church in North America.
+Redeemer is a part of the Presbyterian Church in North America.
 (PCA)

 Our Preaching Is Christ Centered

 In Luke 24, Christ declared that He is the fulfillment of all Scripture and that unless we look at the Scriptures in light of how He fulfilled them for us, they cannot be understood.
 Therefore, God’s grace toward us in Christ is central in our teaching.
 The gospel is both the good news that invites us into Christian faith and the power by which we live it out.

 Our Theology Is Grace Based

 At the time of the Reformation, there were 5 teachings from Scripture that summarized the gospel and were integral in helping the church recover the good news during a dark time in church history.
 Known as the 5 ‘solas’ (Latin for ‘alone’) these teachings describe why Sundays are celebrations at Redeemer.
 Simply put, they are that salvation is by grace alone, through faith alone, in Christ alone, to the glory of God alone - according to Scripture alone.